 Besides not being sustainable long-term, there are other downsides to drinking weight-loss shakes.

 "The severe restriction in calories can create unintended side effects, such as suboptimal intake of certain nutrients, slowed metabolism and loss of connection with hunger or satiety signals," Harbstreet says.
 She adds, "The liquid nature of this diet also can remove fiber from one's diet, potentially altering gut health or creating a less-filling eating, or, in this case, drinking-experience."

 Fiber helps increase satiety and can help with weight management long-term.

 Weight-loss shakes can also leave people in a dieting mentality—seeing foods as good or bad and feeling guilt over eating "bad" foods.
 This often leads to a cycle of restricting food, bingeing and then restricting again.

 It also doesn't set you up for success in the real world.
 What do you order if you're eating at a restaurant?
 What do you eat at a party if you don't have your shake?
 It makes the transition from weight-loss shakes to solid food difficult.

 Featured Recipe: Roasted Salmon with Smoky Chickpeas & Greens

-Weight-loss shakes lead to weight loss temporarily, but they aren't sustainable long-term.
+Weight-loss shakes lead to temporary weight loss, but they aren't sustainable long term.
 They leave people in a dieting mentality, take the pleasure out of eating and can be expensive.
 You can maintain a healthy weight long-term by eating real food.
-Here, tips on making weight loss work without the shakes.
+Here are three tips on making weight loss work without the shakes.